Recycling in Australia: Construction and demolition recycling

-Construction sites usually don't sort their waste for recycling onsite, and instead dispose of it in a landfill or sort it for recycling offsite.
-For demolition sites, waste is sometimes sorted and sold for reuse — examples being roof tiles, bricks, and building fixtures.
+Construction sites usually don't sort their waste for recycling onsite, and instead dispose of it in a landfill or sort it offsite for recycling.
+For demolition sites, waste is sometimes sorted and sold for reuse – examples being roof tiles, bricks, and building fixtures.

+In total, the Construction and Demolition (C&D) sector recycled almost 80% of the 29 million tonnes it generated, the highest recycling rate of the three sectors.

 In cases where waste is sorted offsite, materials are recovered for resale and recycling at a materials recovery facility.
 Metals are recovered by a magnet, concrete, rock, stones and sand separated by trommels, timber is extracted, shredded and resold, bricks are separated and resold, and soil is cleaned and sold.
 The recycling process produces numerous different products that can be continued to be reused.

-Bingo, promenade in the C&D recycling business, recycled an average of 77% of materials received in 2017–18.